Explore FREE downloadable educational materials.

 Measles (Rubeola) is a respiratory disease caused by a paramyxovirus, genus Morbillivirus with a core of single-stranded RNA.
 Measles is highly contagious and causes a systemic infection that begins in the nasopharynx (upper area of the throat behind the nose).
 The virus is highly contagious but it can easily be destroyed by light, high temperatures, UV radiation or disinfectants.
 Measles viruses are divided into eight clades (A to H) and while 24 genotypes have been confirmed, only 19 have been detected since 1990.

 Measles causes a systemic infection that begins in the nasopharynx.
-The virus is transmitted through respiratory secretions (nasal discharge, coughing sneezing) and an infected person is contagious for four days prior to the onset of symptoms up until three to four days after rash onset.
+The virus is transmitted through respiratory secretions (nasal discharge, coughing sneezing) and an infected person is contagious for four days prior to the onset of symptoms up until four days after rash onset.

 Measles is unique to humans.
 Before the first measles vaccine was licensed for use in the U.S. in 1963, measles cases and outbreaks were seen generally in late winter and spring usually every two to three years.